 The test is often done as an outpatient procedure in a hospital's imaging or radiology department.
 It’s usually carried out by a radiologist (a doctor who specialises in using imaging methods to diagnose medical conditions).
 A radiographer (a health professional trained to perform imaging procedures) will also be present.

-A barium swallow and meal test can give your doctor information about your swallowing action, and can pick up patches of irritation such as ulcers, abnormal growths, narrowing or a blockage.
+A barium swallow and meal test can give your doctor information about your swallowing action.
+It can also pick up patches of irritation such as ulcers, abnormal growths, narrowing or a blockage.

 The main alternative to a barium swallow and meal is to have a gastroscopy.
-A gastroscopy is a procedure used to look inside your oesophagus, stomach and the first part of the small intestine (duodenum) using a narrow, flexible, tube-like telescopic camera called a gastroscope.
+A gastroscopy is a procedure used to look inside your oesophagus, stomach and the first part of the small intestine (duodenum).
+A gastroscopy involves using a narrow, flexible, tube-like telescopic camera called a gastroscope.

-Sometimes you may have a CT scan, which uses X-rays to make a three-dimensional image of your gut.
+Sometimes you may have a computed tomography (CT) scan, which uses X-rays to make a three-dimensional image of your gut.

 You may need to have a combination of tests to get a diagnosis.
 Your doctor will explain your options to you.